WooDzu/cloudformation-config-ip-remediation/README.md

 ## What does this template do?

-This document automates revoking incoming SSH access on port 22 for EC2 security groups.
-It can be deployed on a standalone AWS account as well as across AWS Organization via Stack Sets.
-It creates a Config Rule which evaulates changes to Security Groups via Lambda Function which decides if the Secuirity Group is complient with the rule.
-Non-compliant groups can be automatically remediated via Systems Manager Automation that will update the security group to remove any rules that allow SSH traffic (TCP/22).
+ChatGPT
+This document details an automated process for disabling incoming SSH (port 22) access in EC2 security groups.
+It is designed for both individual AWS accounts and broader AWS Organizations through Stack Sets implementation.
+The system establishes a Config Rule that monitors security group changes using a Lambda Function.
+This function assesses whether the security groups adhere to the specified rule.
+In cases of non-compliance, an automatic correction is executed using Systems Manager Automation, which adjusts the security group to block any SSH traffic (TCP/22).

-If any of these ingress rules should be persistemd, simply add "keep" to the description of that rule.
+To retain any specific inbound rules, add "keep" to the rule's description.

 ![description](https://github.com/WooDzu/cloudformation-config-ip-remediation/assets/2228236/e317360f-d2fe-4612-9dea-9da3755dc101)